ibrahimmaq14/GoKabootar-new2/docs/configuration.md

 ## WebHooks

-For the sake of integrating PsiTransfer with other systems, PsiTransfer can notify a webhook with a POST request on the following events:
+For the sake of integrating GoKabootar with other systems, GoKabootar can notify a webhook with a POST request on the following events:

 ### fileUploaded

-On completion of a file upload, if `fileUploadedWebhook` is set in `config.<NODE_ENV>.js`, PsiTransfer will make a POST request to that url.
+On completion of a file upload, if `fileUploadedWebhook` is set in `config.<NODE_ENV>.js`, GoKabootar will make a POST request to that url.

 At the time of writing, the POST body will contain a data structure resembling this (serialized as json):
 ```json